-Some of the programs and personalities featured are: Masterpiece Theatre, I Claudius, The Duchess of Duke Street, Great Performances, Arthur Fiedler, Lavar Burton (Roots), Firing Line, William F. Buckley, Fred Rogers, Mr. Rogers’ Neighborhood, The French Chef, Julia Child, Aretha Franklin, Dick Cavett, In the Shadow of the Moon, Big Bird, Washington Week in Review, Steve Allen, Zoom (kids’ show),
+Some of the programs and personalities featured are Beverly Sills (opera singer), Mark Russell (political satirist), Masterpiece Theatre, I Claudius, The Duchess of Duke Street, Great Performances, Arthur Fiedler, Lavar Burton (Roots), Firing Line, William F. Buckley, Baryshnekov in the Nutcracker 1977, Fred Rogers, Mr. Rogers’ Neighborhood, The French Chef, Julia Child, Aretha Franklin, Dick Cavett, In the Shadow of the Moon, Big Bird, Washington Week in Review, Steve Allen, Zoom (kids’ show).

 Oliver Peters worked for Century III (CIII - Century 3) Teleproductions from 1985 until he left in 2002 to form his own company.
 Over the course of seventeen years, Oliver held the positions of videotape editor, project manager and operations manager.
 CIII was first located in the old Bee Jay Recording Studios on Eggleston Avenue in Winter Park, Florida, but relocated in 1989 to Universal Studios after being selected from many production houses to be the post production facility on the back lot at Universal Studios.
 During this time period, Orlando garnered the name "Hollywood East" due to the filming/taping and post production of films and television series in the Central Florida area.

 Oliver is currently involved in production and post production of commercial and corporate projects; he is a writer for Videography and other industry magazines in print and online; he is a presenter at conventions around the country; a guest instructor at Valencia State College and Full Sail, and he shares his knowledge of editing systems and techniques as a consultant to television stations and production houses around the country.
 His web site is www.OliverPeters.com